 - A security interest must be perfected to ensure it has priority over other security interests and is effective in a winding up.
 Perfection can be via registration (on the national electronic register of security interests), possession, or (in the case of some financial assets) control.

-- The expanded concept of a security interest means that registration is required for many types of commercial arrangements that were not previously registrable (eg, PPS leases (leases or bailments (including operating leases) for a term of more than one year or an indefinite term, and commercial consignments).
+- The expanded concept of a security interest means that registration is required for many types of commercial arrangements that were not previously registrable (eg, PPS leases (leases or bailments (including operating leases) for a term of more than two years or an indefinite term, and commercial consignments).

 - The rules regarding priority and when an asset can be transferred free of a security interest, and the effect on proceeds, are complex.